marioortizmanero/RedditLbsToKgsConversor/README.md

-# Reddit Lbs To Kgs Converter
+# Reddit Unit Converter
-A userscript to automatically convert lbs to kgs, specifically made for Reddit.
+A userscript to automatically convert **lbs to kgs**, specifically made for Reddit.
 It currently replaces with a regular expression any matches with a number followed by `lbs` or `pounds` into a converted number followed by a space and `kg`.
 The user can modify the const `round` to true to round the results with 2 digits.

 ## Downloading
 The direct download link is here: